 TRU is in the process of transitioning to an updated version of curriQūnet.
-In the meantime, the process for applying for a component designation in curriQūnet will follow the existing "minor undergraduate course modification" steps.
-See Appendix C for steps on how to apply for a component designation using the current version of curriQūnet.
+In the meantime, the process for applying for a component designation follows the existing "minor undergraduate course modification" steps.
+See Appendix C.

-Once TRU transitions to curriQūnet Meta (an updated version of the existing platform) prompts will appear in the course proposal form asking if the originator wants the proposed course to be identified as meeting the criteria for an ILO, High Impact Practice (HIP), and/or capstone course.
+Once TRU transitions to curriQūnet Meta (an updated version of the existing platform) prompts will appear in the course proposal form asking if the originator wants the proposed course to be identified as meeting the criteria for an ILO, HIP, and/or Capstone course.
 If the originator clicks 'yes' then a drop-down list will appear and the originator will be asked to identify which component(s) apply.
 For each component that is selected, the relevant criteria and foci tool will appear and the originator will be required to identify the alignment between the component foci and the course description and learning outcomes by checking the appropriate boxes in the tool.
-The completed tool will accompany the course proposal form through curriQūnet as it progresses through the necessary approvals for new or modified courses.
+The completed tool will accompany the course proposal form as it progresses through the necessary approvals for new or modified courses.